Travel.State.Gov > International Travel > Country Information > Denmark International Travel Information

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Denmark.
-See our LGBTI Travel Information page and section six of our Human Rights report for further details.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in the Kingdom of Denmark.

 Women Travelers: See our travel tips for Women Travelers.